ovdojoey/cartmine/README.md

 <script src="https://checkout.stripe.com/checkout.js"></script>

 // Upon clicking checkout, create a Stripe charge.
-// Cartmine sends the authToken to your server (specified in data-checkout-page above) along with all Cartmine items and data Cartmine.onCheckout(() => {
+// Cartmine sends the authToken to your server (specified in data-checkout-url above) along with all Cartmine items and data Cartmine.onCheckout(() => {
     StripeCheckout.configure({
         key: 'pk_test_g6do5S237ekq10r65BnxO6S0', // Your public stripe key
-        token: function(token) {
+        token: (token) => {
-            this.setAuthToken(token);
+            // Transaction is finished.
+            Cartmine.submit({ token });
         }
     }).open({
-        amount: this.cart.getSubtotal()
+        amount: Cartmine.getSubtotal()
     });
 });
 ```

 5. The customer enters checkout.
-Cartmine data is sent to your server (a POST request to the url provided in `data-checkout-page`).
-Use this to charge your customers.
+Cartmine data is sent to your server (a POST request to the url provided in `data-checkout-url`).
+Use this to charge your customers

 ## Best Practices
 Cartmine is a client side cart system and should be used with care.
 It is recommended that you validate data as authentic using the unique identifiers (`data-id`) you used when creating the HTML elements along with the other information.

+---

+# API

+## Cartmine
+Access to the core Cartmine object which stored on `window`.

+#### Cartmine.getSubtotal()
+Get the subtotal in base units (cents)

+#### Cartmine.submit(token)
+Submit the current cart to your server.
+Will POST values to the endpoint specified in data-checkout-url.
+Optionally accepts a token value which will be sent along with the request.

+---

+# Advanced

+## Optional configuration
+Additional options to set when including the Cartmine script (see Step 1 in Getting Started).

+`data-testing='true'`
+Shows you errors, warnings, and information about your Cartmine implementation.
+Open the developer console to see any issues found.

+`data-tax='0.75'`
+If you have a predefined tax rate, specify it here.

+`data-currency='EUR'`
+3 letter ISO currency code.
+Default is USD.